-Northbound 710 Freeway Shut Down Through Long Beach After Fatal Rollover Crash
+Northbound 710 Freeway Reopens Through Long Beach After Fatal Rollover Crash

-The northbound 710 Freeway was completely closed to through traffic during the Wednesday evening rush hours following a deadly, single-vehicle crash, authorities said.
+The northbound 710 Freeway was shut down for hours Wednesday evening following a deadly, single-vehicle crash, authorities said.

 Police were first called to the scene, near the 7th Street on-ramp, just after 4:45 p.m., said Long Beach Police Sgt.
 Bradley Johnson.